 Next, once you’ve reached a particular running goal, refer back to your activity list and reward yourself.
 Your accomplishment might be achieving a specific mileage goal or speed, losing a certain amount of weight, making it into the top ten in your age group in a race — you name it.

 One important rule is that food should not be on your reward list, especially when you’re trying to lose weight.
 Food can have lots of emotional baggage, and using it as a reward can do a lot more harm than good.
 You can’t outrun a crappy diet, no matter how fast you get.
 I cannot emphasize this enough.

 5. Strength Train

-Therefore, make sure to perform at least two strength sessions per week.
-Do plenty of squats, deadlifts, planks, walking lunges and burpees.
+Do at least two strength sessions per week, including plenty of squats, deadlifts, planks, walking lunges, and burpees.

 Here are five strength routines to try:

 Did you know that even if you fake a smile, your brain responds as if it’s real?
 It releases all kinds of feel-good chemicals, reducing stress and promoting happiness.